 It's normal to feel itching and mild discomfort for a couple of days after surgery.
 Avoid rubbing or pushing on your eye.

-Your doctor may ask you to wear an eye patch or protective shield the day of surgery.
-Your doctor may also recommend wearing the eye patch for a few days after your surgery and the protective shield when you sleep during the recovery period.
+Your eye doctor may ask you to wear an eye patch or protective shield the day of surgery and for a few days after.
+Your doctor also may recommend wearing the protective shield when you sleep during the recovery period.

-Your doctor may prescribe eyedrops or other medication to prevent infection, reduce inflammation and control eye pressure.
-Sometimes, steroid medications can be injected into the eye at the time of surgery to keep inflammation at bay.
+You may be prescribed eye drops or other medicines to prevent infection, reduce swelling and control eye pressure.
+Sometimes, these medicines can be injected into the eye at the time of surgery.

 After a couple of days, most of the discomfort should disappear.
-Often, complete healing occurs within eight weeks.
+Often, complete healing happens within eight weeks.

 Contact your doctor immediately if you experience any of the following: